roman-milk/roman-milk.github.io/at-the-movies.md

+===

- ****** At The Movies: The Second Hour ****** bydawn1958© The Climax done, Jed told Ron to stay with Diane and he would go see how things were going in the restroom.
+The Climax done, Jed told Ron to stay with Diane and he would go see how things were going in the restroom.
 This made her wonder, what was going on and were they doing anything to her husband, John?
 That would make sense.
 Although Diane had given in to these two creatures with the belief that John had asked them to force her to have sex with them, she started to wonder if they had not tricked her.
 Looking to the rear, she noticed Jed disappear into the lobby.
 Turning back to face the front, she heard the sounds of Ron putting his pants back on.
 Blushing, the memory of the last few minutes passed through her mind.
 How willingly she sucked his cock and gave him the satisfaction he dearly wanted.
 Shame and guilt followed and Diane just had to get out of this place.

  Now was her chance, Sally, one of the two lesbians sitting in the wing off to the right, saw what she believed was Diane's husband going into the lobby?
 The girls had noticed them enter the theater and couldn't take their eyes off her luscious body, which was probably the reason for mistaking Jed for her husband.
 When they saw the second man enter the theater and join the erotic couple, it gave Sally reason to peruse her fantasy.
 She asked her friend, "She is doing it with two guys, why not two girls?"
 What she wouldn't give to feel that body raced through Sally's mind and she whispered more thoughts to her girlfriend.
 Seizing the opportunity, she rushed to the lobby and caught Jed just as he was going to enter the restroom.